-The bigger an engineering team, the more time that needs to be allocated to meetings and emails for coordination and planning.
+The bigger an engineering team, the more time that needs to be allocated to meetings and correspondence for coordination and planning.
 In addition, more engineers result in more projects and more experiments.

 Assumption 4.
 Teams with more mature machine learning capabilities have better instrumentation, better quality data, and more data sources that are useful to the data science team.

-Machine learning models are highly sensitive to data shortcomings.
+Machine learning models require upfront efforts in data preparation to produce feature vectors.
+Further, ML models are highly sensitive to data shortcomings.
 And so teams with mature ML models tend to have higher quality data and aggregate data sets as compared to other teams.
 If this is not the case, stop what you’re doing and fix that tire fire.